SillyTavern/SillyTavern-Docs/Usage/API Connections/novelai.md

 ### Which module should I use?

 Probably No Module.
 Prose Augmenter is useful if you want a character to speak in a more flowery manner, but be careful not to overdo it.
-Text Adventure might be useful for a text adventure style card/story.
+Text Adventure might be useful for a text adventure-style card/story.

 ### Not the instruct module?